 British Columbia DOT contact and other useful information:

 British Columbia DOT – Central Permit Office

-Telephone help line: 800-559-9688 or the have districts so click on area for phone and info.
+Telephone helpline: 800-559-9688 or they have districts so click on the area for phone and info.

 British Columbia DOT oversize and overweight permit applications online.

 British Columbia DOT oversize and overweight permits manuals.

 British Columbia HOS or hours of service rules and regulations -.pdf document.

 British Columbia DOT spring thaw and frost laws.